MrSmith33/vox/spec/index.md

 // For example: positional argument `3`, that follows named argument `param2: 2`,
 // will try to match third parameter, which doesn't exists func(param2: 2, 3);
+//              ^ Error: Trying to provide parameter 3, while `func` has 2 parameters
 ```

 Arguments are evaluated left-to-right at call site.